 - 4.17.1.
 Pupils are expected to follow the behaviour requirements of the school and to cooperate in the health and safety management processes.
 Teachers and school staff generally are responsible for making pupils aware of health and safety procedures whether during lessons, trips or more generally. - 4.17.2.
 The school has an overall responsibility for safeguarding young people which includes health and safety issues.
 There are separate policies on safeguarding and child protection.
-Related policies and procedures are for example e-safety, food safety, use of school transport and environmental issues. - 4.17.3.
+Related policies and procedures are for example online safety and minibus usage. - 4.17.3.
 The school will encourage pupils to learn life skills which include assessing and managing hazards and risks, exploring risky activities so they can be achieved safely and learning how to prepare for adult life and work. - 4.17.4.
 Pupils will be encouraged to take part in the school community and contribute to health and safety initiatives.